Where to Get Lunar New Year Dishes & Treats in Portland

-The Lunar New Year is fast approaching—this year, it falls on February 1.
+The Lunar New Year is fast approaching—this year, it falls on January 22.
 While big family gatherings and community celebrations might be a little smaller, you can still order all the usual celebratory foods.
-Whether you’re a seasoned Lunar New Year reveler or new to the tradition, get ready to ring in the Year of the Tiger with these Vietnamese, Chinese, and Korean dishes.
+Whether you’re a seasoned Lunar New Year reveler or new to the tradition, get ready to ring in the Year of the Rabbit with these Vietnamese, Chinese, and Korean dishes.
 Don't see your favorite New Year's dish on this list?
 Tell us what you eat for the Lunar New Year by leaving a comment or emailing [email protected]

 Mama Dút Foods